Azeri leader rejects Western criticism over rights, Karabakh

-BAKU (Reuters) - Azeri President Ilham Aliyev hit back on Monday at his Western critics after resolutions criticized his country’s human rights record and handling of its conflict with neighboring Armenia over the breakaway Nagorno-Karabakh region.
+BAKU, July 13 (Reuters) - Azeri President Ilham Aliyev hit back on Monday at his Western critics after resolutions criticised his country’s human rights record and handling of its conflict with neighbouring Armenia over the breakaway Nagorno-Karabakh region.

 Energy-rich Azerbaijan, governed by Aliyev since he succeeded his father in 2003, has been courted by Western countries because of its role as an alternative to Russia in supplying oil and gas to Europe.